Arthuranjoss/Arthuranjoss/README.md

 ## Welcome to my  dev Profile 😁, My name is Arthur.
-I am a Mechanical Engineer student passionate by Design, Programming, Visual Effects, 3D and Learn new skills.
-I pretend to use this space for growing and learning making the best of myself and become an excellent professional
+I am a Mechanical Engineering student passionate about motorsport, Programming, Visual Effects, and Learning new skills.
+I pretend to use this space for growing and learning, making the best of myself, and becoming an excellent professional

  <div>
    <a href="https://github.com/Arthuranjoss">